 Ultimately, the narcissist knows you extremely well by this point and they will know exactly which manipulations will work best on you.
 The first angle is to pull at your heartstrings and use your empathy and compassion to guilt you back in.
 The second tactic is to bully you back in through fear, gaslighting and devaluations.

-- Reach out unexpectedly
+• Reach out unexpectedly

-- Seem to be remorseful
+• Seem to be remorseful

-- Offer false promises
+• Offer false promises

-- Pretend like nothing has happened
+• Pretend like nothing has happened

-- Use an important date as an excuse to contact you
+• Use an important date as an excuse to contact you

-- Offer gifts or money
+• Offer gifts or money

-- Profess their undying love (although they didn’t do it when you were together)
+• Profess their undying love (although they didn’t do it when you were together)

-- Play the victim
+• Play the victim

-- Trigger you through other people
+• Trigger you through other people

-- Start love bombing you again
+• Start love bombing you again

-- Need your urgent help
+• Need your urgent help

-- Accuse you of something to ignite a reaction
+• Accuse you of something to ignite a reaction

-◆ More Hoovering Tactics →
+READ: More Hoovering Tactics

 The Trauma Bond

-This is typically why people from the outside may look in and think, “why do they stay with them?”
+This is typically why people from the outside may look in and think, “Why do they stay with them?”

-Trauma Bond An emotional bond that is formed between an abuser and their victim.
+An emotional bond that is formed between an abuser and their victim.
 It happens through the recurring cycle of abuse, devaluation and positive reinforcement (i.e. intermittent punishments and rewards).
-The victim feels bonded to the person who’s destroying them. |

 You end up looking to them for the love and validation you’re so desperately craving, even though they are the very person who’s taking those things away from you.

 When the narcissist withholds their love, affection, time or energy from you, they are punishing you.
-When they subsequently give you a little bit back, you feel such relief that everything’s okay again, your body actually mistakes that feeling of ‘relief’ for ‘love.’
+When they subsequently give you a little bit back, you feel such relief that everything’s okay again, your body actually mistakes the feeling of ‘relief’ for ‘love.’

 You become chemically addicted to the highs and lows of the abuse.